cannonkeys/ck-docs/docs/bakenekogo-flashing-and-remapping-guide.md

 - [BakenekoGO ZMK Studio (Unlocked)](assets/bakeneko60_go-zmk-studio-nolock.uf2)
 - [BakenekoGO ZMK Studio (Locked)](assets/bakeneko60_go-zmk-studio.uf2)

+!!!
+Note
+    If you choose the locked version, to unlock in ZMK Studio hold RFn + RCtrl + Backspace.

 # BakenekoGO Keymap Editing and Flash Guide
 In this guide, you will learn how to remap keys on your BakenekoGO.